ADV Draft Baseball League Other

 About

 This page interfaces with a database that I maintain and collect data for from a specific format of Pokemon competition I enjoy called "ADV Draft".
-I have a few posts about it on this site -- one talking about how I initially went about data storage and some of the stats I use, and another about "graduating" from Google Sheets to a standard relational database and actually setting this part of my website up, and a third about adding more advanced analytics to the site.
+If you're new here or to the format, there is a New Player Guide that could be helpful.
+I have a few posts about this database on this site -- one talking about how I initially went about data storage and some of the stats I use, and another about "graduating" from Google Sheets to a standard relational database and actually setting this part of my website up, and a third about adding more advanced analytics to the site.

 I manually update this database as tournaments finish as I don't feel like paying money to host the database separately.
-The most recent finished tournament I have in the database is Zinc-Tratufo Draft League Season 2, which ended on 2/15/2025.
+The most recent finished tournament I have in the database is Hoenn Khlazic 6, which ended on 2025-10-19.
 I don't have stats for tournaments in progress here.
 I also don't have (or want) stats for team tournaments.

 If you have a tournament you think I should add to my database or a summary for a Pokemon, give me a shout at the contact info on my home page -- I'll be happy to talk to you!
 This also applies to custom data requests -- send me an email with the subject "ADV DB Custom Data Request" (or similar) and I'll see what I can do for you!